Barry-Xiao/eurydice/README.md

 # eurydice
-Utilities for the ECHO microbiome Project
+Utilities for microbiome data in the ECHO study